Back to 11th Street Bridge Park Blog

 Let’s Go Down to the River to Play

-I joined a group of pedestrians on a tour of the 11th Street Bridge Park site.
+I join a group of pedestrians on a tour of the 11th Street Bridge Park site.
 As we weave our way through rush hour traffic to the Anacostia waterfront, dodging 18,000 workers who pour out of the Navy facility and thunder onto the I-295 onramp, I warily eye the narrow, scary, unprotected bike lane and the high-speed traffic just beside it.
 We are careful about crossing over to the river, as a driver predictably runs a red light in a hurry to get to the highway.
 Finally, we arrive at the riverfront and stand amidst the roar of traffic from highways that separate us from the river itself.

 Last summer, a landmark climate change court case was settled at the other end of the country to bring this afterthought of parks, pedestrian and bike lanes to the forefront.
 Youth plaintiffs in Hawai‘i asked the courts to issue a declaration of law that the transportation system, and its resulting greenhouse gas pollution and climate harms violates the state’s constitutional public trust doctrine, and infringes upon the youth plaintiffs’ constitutional right to a clean and healthful environment.